paritytech/bcts/README.md

 # Blockchain Commons - TypeScript

+> Disclaimer: This whole repository is still in its early stages and under heavy development.
+Please note that the APIs and interfaces are subject to change and are not yet stable.

 A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, uniform resources, and secure information structures.

-This repository contains TypeScript implementations of specifications developed by [Blockchain Commons](https://www.blockchaincommons.com/), a research and development cooperative of blockchain and digital asset developers.
+This repository contains TypeScript implementations of specifications developed by [Blockchain Commons](https://www.blockchaincommons.com/).

 ## 📦 Packages